Free University of Brussels (VUB), Belgium

 Royal Roads University, Canada

-Florida Institute of Human-Machine Cognition, USA
+Florida Institute for Human and Machine Cognition, USA

 Boise State University, USA